-Blogging to Promote Your Communities Talk Event
+Blogging to Promote Your Communities Talk Activity

-You can use blog posts to promote your Communities Talk event in two ways.
-First, if your organization has its own blog, create content by asking staff or organization members to post the reasons why underage drinking prevention is important to them.
-You also can create content about underage drinking prevention news, research, and trending topics.
-Second, create blog posts to promote your event.
-Remember to include who, what, when, where, and why.
-Highlight speakers and amenities such as free parking or childcare.
-If you don't have a blog and would like to create one, you can use a free service, like WordPress or Tumblr.
+You can use blog posts to promote your Communities Talk activity in two ways.
+First, if your organization has its own blog, create content by asking staff or organization members to post the reasons why preventing alcohol and other drug misuse is important to them.
+Weave in content like prevention news, research, and trending topics.
+Second, create posts to promote your activity that include who, what, when, where, and why.
+Highlight the speakers as well as details that will help people participate, including the technology you'll be using for virtual events and links to any registrations that you have.

 - Hemingway—Highlights long or hard to read sentences.

 - Grammarly—Catches common grammatical mistakes often overlooked by Microsoft Word.

 - Canva—Creates images and graphics for your blog posts to give them dimension and visual interest.